VemundST/Project2/README.md

 NeuralNetwork.py # object oriented code.

 The folder /FiguresResult includes all the plots that is included in the written report, with addition to some extra figures.
 The Final written report is found in the main repository.

+The report from Project 1 will be found under